 What is that gaping hole above the 4?
 What about the ones below the 6 and 9?
 Is it some portal a monster can get through and take our awesome cache of gold?
 Let's fill up those holes with zeros.

 What is 0.3 + 0.04 + 0.001?

 To add decimals, we put zeros in any empty place values as needed so that all of the numbers have the same number of decimal places.

 Subtraction is similar.
-To subtract one decimal number from another, first give the two decimals the same number of decimal places by adding zeros at the end as needed.
-Line up the numbers at the decimal point, and then rock some subtraction just like you would with whole numbers.
-If you have a different, "cool" way of subtracting whole numbers, then never mind.
+To subtract one decimal number from another, first give the two decimals the same number of decimal places by adding zeros as needed.
+Line up the decimal points, and then rock that subtraction exactly like you would with whole numbers.